spa542/Internship-Files/README.md

+# Internship Files
-# Internship-Files
+# Author: Ryan Rosiak
-Files to be transfered/sent to potential employers
+<br /> <br />
+## Overview:
+This repository consists of coding challenges that have been submitted to potential employers.
+See all of the projects inside. :)